 Set in the 1993 civil war in Bosnia (Former Yugoslavia), No Man’s Land is the story of 3 soldiers trapped between the enemy lines.
 Chiki a Bosnian soldier has taken refuge in the trench after all of his comrades were massacred by the Serbian soldiers.
 He manages to kill one of two Serb scouts sent to investigate and has a standoff with the other, Nino.
 One of Chiki's fallen comrades, badly wounded but still alive, is paralyzed by the bouncing mine placed under him by the Serb soldiers.
 UN forces are called in and the media caravan comes along.
 There is now more world focus on getting three guys out of the trench than on the war which placed them there.

-gned within the two countries.
+The movie opens in the midst of a dense fog - an apt metaphor for the chaos that reigned within the two countries.
 After the initial rounds of combat and attempts at gaining the upper hand, a shaky truce is established between the two.
 Once trapped inside the trench, the two soldiers discover that waving white flags only draws fire from both the sides.

-ey both knew the same girl.
+The director brilliantly portrays the futility of the war through the conversation of the two soldiers who while talking about the peaceful times find out that they both knew the same girl.
 And even though they talk, they never really warm up to each other, they still do not have any solidarity for the other the hatred and contempt being very deep rooted.

-ly portrays the bond Cera (the Bosnian soldier paralyzed by the bouncing mine) and Chiki share.
+The film also beautifully portrays the bond Cera (the Bosnian soldier paralyzed by the bouncing mine) and Chiki share.
 Chiki is willing to go to any lengths to save his compatriot’s life even it means risking his own.
 He defiantly refuses to leave the trench without Cera.
 Cera on other hand is well aware of his helpless situation and urges Chiki to leave.

-y heart –wrenching.
+This little conversation between them was particularly very heart –wrenching.
 Cera: I hope those aren't my cigarettes.
 Chiki: When I took them, I didn't know you'd need them.
 But now I hope . . .

-Chiki: that you'll die of cancer.
+[lighting one up and taking a drag, then putting it into Cera's mouth] Chiki: that you'll die of cancer.
 Again the director has effectively used the precarious situation of Cera to symbolize the political conundrum of the country.
 The other aspect of No Man’s Land is about the role of UN and media.
 Tanovic takes a condemning view of the United Nations' bungling ways and how the media manipulates, and is manipulated by, the military.
 Though Sergeant Marchand from the UN forces is determined to save those trapped in the trenches he is unable to do so because his hierarchical seniors are a bunch of ludicrous people who can’t take any concrete decisions.
 Then enters the media who desperately want to get the live “bites” from the battlefield.
 The media ensures that within no time the incident is escalated to international proportions.
 This finally prompts the UN officials to send their troops along with a bomb defusing expert and the media of course.
 As they await the prognosis of the bomb diffusing expert, the media sets about questioning the soldiers.

-s cold behavior of the journalists combined with his inability to help his friend angers Chiki and pushes him into violence ultimately killing Nino.
+This cold behavior of the journalists combined with his inability to help his friend angers Chiki and pushes him into violence ultimately killing Nino.

 No Man's Land poses some disturbing questions about the nature of hatred and the wars it spawns. .
 No Man's Land presents a balanced and devastatingly accurate look at the Serbia- Bosnia conflict, strongly condemning the policies of the (western nations dominating) UN.